Felipepareja/CSC212-Final-Project/README.md

 Group Members: David Motta, Felipe Pareja, Quinn Smith

 **Implementation:**
-In this project we use have created a chess AI using the Minimax Algorithm + Alpha-beta Pruning.
+In this project we use have created a chess AI using the Minimax Algorithm.